Precision Subsystem Programming for Semiconductor Chip Manufacturer

 The process to create these ever-smaller transistors and print them on a chip is incredibly complex.
 The machine created for this process is the size of a city bus and can cost upwards of three hundred and fifty million dollars.
 The machine is used in a process called Extreme Ultraviolet Lithography (EUV), all starting with microscopic tin droplets needing to be shot across a vacuum chamber in a stream controlled by piezoelectric to get them precisely aligned for the next critical phase of the process.

 A large part of the machine’s programming would be based off of an earlier system, called a TRQT.
-The TRQT software was to act as a jumping-off point for the E Tech Group team to replicate but would also need to keep the TRQT software intact, as there were some intricacies in its code that would take too long to untangle and rewrite.
+The TRQT software was to act as a jumping-off point for the E Tech Group team to replicate, but the project would also need to keep the TRQT software intact, as there were some intricacies in its code that would take too long to untangle and rewrite.

 The software for another piece planned to coexist in this process, the HPQT, was all written from scratch and would have to interface with some of the existing TRQT code.
 When the team first started working on the TRQT and HPQT collaboration, they were quite overwhelmed at how much they didn’t understand about the process.
 Luckily, with the help of ASML’s chief design engineer, they were able to integrate the two software halves into one functional piece of code.

 Another entity would program the portion of the project that was done in TIA Portal, however, the HMI portion had to be done in Labview.
-Not being familiar with Labview, the other group utilized the diverse skillset of a few other engineers from across the E Tech Group organization to help execute initially.
+Not being familiar with Labview, the other group initially utilized the diverse skillset of engineers from across the E Tech Group organization to help execute.
 However, due to unforeseen circumstances, the decision was made to have the team hand off the remaining Labview work to one of the subcontractors who continued the graphical programming alongside the portions of the project E Tech Group was tackling.

 The HMI programmers required help with understanding and installing the TIA portal program.
 They required instruction on how to use the simulation software to create their own environment where they were able to test their Labview connectivity and graphics.
-Having made a few screen records and scheduled a few classes to teach them at first created a bit of a slowdown.
-Once they caught on, they were able to increase efficiency since there was no longer a need for preliminary testing.
+Our team made a few screen records and scheduled a few classes to teach them at first, which created a bit of a slowdown.
+However, once they caught on, they were able to increase efficiency since there was no longer a need for preliminary testing.

 One of the largest challenges is that all of this was done remotely.
 Each of the team members were located in different areas of the country, and one was working abroad for a few months.

-Once parts were defined, designed, and started arriving at the testing facility in Saugerties, NY, the lead engineer on the project would be on site to oversee assembly and for FAT (Factory Acceptance Testing).
-However, for the majority of the project, worked remotely.
+Once parts were defined, designed and started arriving at the testing facility in Saugerties, NY, the lead engineer on the project was on site to oversee assembly and for FAT (Factory Acceptance Testing).

 Contact Us